awsdocs/aws-codepipeline-user-guide/doc_source/security_iam_service-with-iam.md

-To view examples of CodePipeline resource\-based policies, see [AWS CodePipeline Resource\-Based Policy Examples](security_iam_resource-based-policy-examples.md),
+To view examples of CodePipeline resource\-based policies, see [AWS CodePipeline resource\-based policy examples](security_iam_resource-based-policy-examples.md),

-## Authorization Based on CodePipeline Tags<a name="security_iam_service-with-iam-tags"></a>
+## Authorization based on CodePipeline tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to CodePipeline resources or pass tags in a request to CodePipeline\.
 To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `codepipeline:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
-For more information about tagging CodePipeline resources, see [Tagging Resources](tag-resources.md)\.
+For more information about tagging CodePipeline resources, see [Tagging resources](tag-resources.md)\.

-To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Using Tags to Control Access to CodePipeline Resources](tag-based-access-control.md)\.
+To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Using tags to control access to CodePipeline resources](tag-based-access-control.md)\.

-## CodePipeline IAM Roles<a name="security_iam_service-with-iam-roles"></a>
+## CodePipeline IAM roles<a name="security_iam_service-with-iam-roles"></a>

 An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity in your AWS account that has specific permissions\.

-### Using Temporary Credentials with CodePipeline<a name="security_iam_service-with-iam-roles-tempcreds"></a>
+### Using temporary credentials with CodePipeline<a name="security_iam_service-with-iam-roles-tempcreds"></a>

 You can use temporary credentials to sign in with federation, assume an IAM role, or to assume a cross\-account role\.
 You obtain temporary security credentials by calling AWS STS API operations such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.

 CodePipeline supports the use of temporary credentials\.

-### Service Roles<a name="security_iam_service-with-iam-roles-service"></a>
+### Service roles<a name="security_iam_service-with-iam-roles-service"></a>

 CodePipeline allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
 Service roles appear in your IAM account and are owned by the account\.
 This means that an IAM administrator can change the permissions for this role\.
 However, doing so might break the functionality of the service\.